gitmurali/gitmurali/README.md

 <br />

-I'm a self-taught passionate FrontEnd developer from London 🇬🇧
+I'm a self-taught passionate FrontEnd developer.

 **Languages and Tools:**